erikpukinskis/codedocs/README.md

   do!
 - **Doesn't** provide interactive "knobs".
 Demos are just code samples.
 - **Doesn't** magically scan through your source tree and "analyze" it.
-Magic is great when it works, but `design-docs` is _just normal React_.
+Magic is great when it works, but Code Docs are _just normal React_.
 If you want another page on your documentation site, you import it and pass it to `<DocsApp>` manually.
 - **Doesn't** set up dev or deploy scripts for you.
 You are a professional application developer.
 You've probably already set up lots of infrastructure for deploying apps using your Design System.
-You can keep doing that. `design-docs` just provides some React components that make it easy to turn documentation files into site.
+You can keep doing that.
+The `codedocs` package provides some React components that make it easy to turn documentation files into site.
 - **Doesn't** look good by default.
 You provide all the components that are used to render the site.
 That's the
   point: document your Design System _in_ your Design System.